[Investigation] Did Russia get Nato's cosmic-level secrets?

 The reservist, who had "secret" level security clearance, "knows the whole list of reservist officers in the [military] intelligence branch," an October 2014 VSSE report said.

-"Some of the officers are operational in Russia and to divulge their names to Russian services would be catastrophic," the VSSE file warned - seven months before the reservist finally lost his ADIV badge and security access.
+"Some of the officers are operational in Russia and to divulge their names to Russian services would be catastrophic," the VSSE file warned - seven months before the reservist finally lost his ADIV rank and his security access.

 Hidden world

-The leaked files also painted a picture of a hidden world in Belgium in which suspected hostile spies were having the time of their lives.
+The leaked files also painted a picture of a hidden world in Belgium in which hostile agents were having the time of their lives.

 The ADIV recruited people like the reservist officer, who had high-value Russian contacts, so that they would spy on them for the West.